 As gas prices continue to rise, many are looking for more fuel-efficient vehicles like hybrid cars.
-While hybrid cars do have a few drawbacks, the many benefits of hybrid cars make it worth your while to take the plunge.
-Continue reading and see the hybrid cars pros and cons and why a hybrid car is the best choice.
+While they do have a few drawbacks, there also advantages to consider.
+Continue reading and see the hybrid cars’ pros and cons and it is the best choice.

 What Is a Hybrid Car?

-Before diving into hybrid cars pros and cons, what exactly is a hybrid car?
+Before diving into hybrid cars’ pros and cons, what exactly is it?

-A hybrid car is a vehicle that uses both an internal combustion engine (ICE) and rechargeable batteries to power itself.
+A hybrid car uses both an internal combustion engine (ICE) and rechargeable batteries to power itself.
 EVs use a lithium-ion battery pack to store energy created by an ICE.
 These cars “charge” themselves by drawing on the power stored in the batteries, allowing the vehicle to operate without connecting to an external source of electricity.
-There are many different hybrid cars, varying in their performance, cost, and the resources used to build them.
+There are many different hybrid cars, varying in their performance, cost, and resources used to build them.

 How Hybrid-Electric Vehicles Work?

 So, how do hybrid cars work?
 First, you should know that there are two types of hybrid-electric vehicles: plug-in hybrids and all-electric.
-Plug-in Hybrids use a gas engine to run the car on electricity for about 10 miles, then switch over to gasoline only until it runs out or one plugs in again.
+Plug-in hybrids use a gas engine to run the car on electricity for about 10 miles, then switch over to gasoline if the battery runs out.

-All Electric Vehicles don’t need any fuel because they’re powered by their batteries, which can be charged through an outlet or using regenerative braking while driving (the way Tesla works).
+All Electric Vehicles, on the other hand, don’t need any fuel because their batteries can be charged through an outlet or using regenerative braking while driving (the way Tesla works).
 Others still have both options but start as electric cars before switching back and forth between battery power and gas when needed.